pmozil/blendage/README.md

 Features under consideration (possibly as patches) are:

 - Protocols made trivial by wlroots
-- Implement the text-input and input-method protocols to support IME once ibus implements input-method v2 (see https://github.com/ibus/ibus/pull/2256 and https://github.com/djpohly/dwl/pull/12)

-Feature *non-goals* for the main codebase include:

-- Client-side decoration (any more than is necessary to tell the clients not to)
+- Client-side decoration
-- Client-initiated window management, such as move, resize, and close, which can be done through the compositor
 - Animations and visual effects
+- keyboard, keybinding and monitor config in lua
+- implement a socket server so as to support sway workspaces and keyboard layout

-## Building dwl
+## Building blendage

-dwl has only two dependencies: wlroots and wayland-protocols.
+Blendage has three dependencies: lua, wlroots and wayland-protocols.
 Simply install these (and their `-devel` versions if your distro has separate development packages) and run `make`.
-If you wish to build against a Git version of wlroots, check out the [wlroots-next branch](https://github.com/djpohly/dwl/tree/wlroots-next).

-To enable XWayland, you should also install xorg-xwayland and uncomment its flag in `config.mk`.
+To disable XWayland, you should also install xorg-xwayland and comment its flag in `config.mk`.

 ## Configuration

-All configuration is done by editing `config.h` and recompiling, in the same manner as dwm.
-There is no way to separately restart the window manager in Wayland without restarting the entire display server, so any changes will take effect the next time dwl is executed.
+Some configuration is done by editing `config.h` and recompiling, in the same manner as dwm.
+There is no way to separately restart the window manager in Wayland without restarting the entire display server, so any changes will take effect the next time blendage is executed.

-As in the dwm community, we encourage users to share patches they have created.
-Check out the [patches page on our wiki](https://github.com/djpohly/dwl/wiki/Patches)!
+You can also edit `~/.config/blend/rc.lua` and set variable with the same names as in `config.h` with the function `set_var`

-## Running dwl
+## Running blendage

-dwl can be run on any of the backends supported by wlroots.
+Belndage can be run on any of the backends supported by wlroots.
 This means you can run it as a separate window inside either an X11 or Wayland session, as well as directly from a VT console.
-Depending on your distro's setup, you may need to add your user to the `video` and `input` groups before you can run dwl on a VT.
+Depending on your distro's setup, you may need to add your user to the `video` and `input` groups before you can run blendage on a VT.

-When dwl is run with no arguments, it will launch the server and begin handling any shortcuts configured in `config.h`.
+When `blend` is run with no arguments, it will launch the server and begin handling any shortcuts configured in `config.h` and `~/.config/blend/rc.lua`.
 There is no status bar or other decoration initially; these are instead clients that can be run within the Wayland session.

 If you would like to run a script or command automatically at startup, you can specify the command using the `-s` option.
 This command will be executed as a shell command using `/bin/sh -c`.
 It serves a similar function to `.xinitrc`, but differs in that the display server will not shut down when this process terminates.
-Instead, dwl will send this process a SIGTERM at shutdown and wait for it to terminate (if it hasn't already).
+Instead, blend will send this process a SIGTERM at shutdown and wait for it to terminate (if it hasn't already).
 This makes it ideal for execing into a user service manager like [s6](https://skarnet.org/software/s6/), [anopa](https://jjacky.com/anopa/), [runit](http://smarden.org/runit/faq.html#userservices), or [`systemd --user`](https://wiki.archlinux.org/title/Systemd/User).

-Note: The `-s` command is run as a *child process* of dwl, which means that it does not have the ability to affect the environment of dwl or of any processes that it spawns.
-If you need to set environment variables that affect the entire dwl session, these must be set prior to running dwl.
+Note: The `-s` command is run as a *child process* of blend, which means that it does not have the ability to affect the environment of blend or of any processes that it spawns.
+If you need to set environment variables that affect the entire blendage session, these must be set prior to running blendage.
 For example, Wayland requires a valid `XDG_RUNTIME_DIR`, which is usually set up by a session manager such as `elogind` or `systemd-logind`.
-If your system doesn't do this automatically, you will need to configure it prior to launching `dwl`, e.g.:
+If your system doesn't do this automatically, you will need to configure it prior to launching `blend`, e.g.:

     export XDG_RUNTIME_DIR=/tmp/xdg-runtime-$(id -u)
     mkdir -p $XDG_RUNTIME_DIR
-    dwl
+    blend

 ### Status information

 Information about selected layouts, current window title, and selected/occupied/urgent tags is written to the stdin of the `-s` command (see the `printstatus()` function for details).
 This information can be used to populate an external status bar with a script that parses the information.
-Failing to read this information will cause dwl to block, so if you do want to run a startup command that does not consume the status information, you can close standard input with the `<&-` shell redirection, for example:
+Failing to read this information will cause blendage to block, so if you do want to run a startup command that does not consume the status information, you can close standard input with the `<&-` shell redirection, for example:

-    dwl -s 'foot --server <&-'
+    blend -s 'foot --server <&-'

 If your startup command is a shell script, you can achieve the same inside the script with the line